 - Clinical Practice:

-- Hemifacial Spasm, Inflamed Optic Nerve (Optic Neuritis), Misaligned Eyes (Strabismus), TBI & Concussion, Von Hippel-Lindau Disease, Blepharospasm (Eyelid Twitch), Blepharoplasty, Vision Problems- Pediatric, Cataracts- Pediatric, Crossed Eyes (Strabismus)- Pediatric, Conjunctivitis- Pediatric, Eye Care, Pediatric Ophthalmology
+- Hemifacial Spasm, Inflamed Optic Nerve (Optic Neuritis), Misaligned Eyes (Strabismus), TBI & Concussion, VHL Care, Blepharospasm (Eyelid Twitch), Blepharoplasty, Vision Problems- Pediatric, Cataracts- Pediatric, Crossed Eyes (Strabismus)- Pediatric, Conjunctivitis- Pediatric, Eye Care, Pediatric Ophthalmology

 Steven Newman, MD, was born in Brooklyn, NY, and grew up on Long Island.
 He attended Princeton University, graduating in theoretical physics in 1969.
 In 1973, he completed medical school at Albert Einstein College of Medicine where he was inducted into AOA.
 He trained in internal medicine at Barnes Hospital, Washington University in St. Louis, followed by an immunology/rheumatology fellowship at the National Institutes of Health, National Institute of Arthritis, Metabolism and Digestive Diseases.
 He did a second residency in ophthalmology at Washington University and a fellowship in neuro-ophthalmology at the Wilmer Eye Institute at Johns Hopkins University in Baltimore, MD.